rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 Rust&rsquo;s reference model is fairly simple.
 Borrowers can have as many shared reference to something as they need, but there can only be a single exclusive reference at a time.
 Otherwise, you could have many callers trying to modify a value at the same time.
-If many borrowers could also hold exclusive references, you risk undefined behavior, which Rust tries to prevent.
+If many borrowers could also hold exclusive references, you risk undefined behavior, which safe Rust makes impossible.

 Calling `&mut` &ldquo;exclusive&rdquo; references would have saved me some time while learning Rust.